online course development

 Instructional design is part science, part art.
 So, there isn’t a magic formula that ranks instructional design firms from best to worst.
 Not to worry though.
-Below are 10 qualities and skills to find a talented company to create a great training product.
+Below are 10 qualities and skills of a great instructional design company so you can find a talented company to create a great training product.

 As developing a training course can be quite involved, you need an established process to guide the project.
 This should be organized, so the project proceeds along a well thought out set of steps.
 You want to be confident that the design company is following a well-worn path, and isn’t making it up as they go along.
 Without it, you’ll likely get confused and surprised by what comes next.
 Yet, the instructional designer should not use it rigidly.
 If a step doesn’t make sense in your situation, they should be willing to alter what they do.